-No matter what kind of pie you’re trying to make — be it pumpkin, apple, pecan, key lime, or berry — make your life easier by picking up a store-bought vegan pie crust to save some time!
+No matter what kind of pie you’re trying to make, save some time by picking up a store-bought vegan pie crust!

 Not all premade pie crusts are vegan-friendly.
 Some contain dairy products like butter or milk, while others contain animal ingredients like eggs and lard.
-And then there are those pie crusts that have tricky ingredients that may or may not be vegan-friendly, including non-organic sugar, mono- and diglycerides, certain dyes, and more.
+And some pie crusts have tricky ingredients that may or may not be vegan-friendly, including non-organic sugar, mono- and diglycerides, certain dyes, and more.

-Product ingredients can change at any time, and it’s impossible to keep this list completely updated.
+Product ingredients can change at any time.
 Always read ingredient lists and allergen warnings before purchasing any of the products on this guide.

 Where to Buy: You can buy Wholly Wholesome products at many grocery stores including Whole Foods and Publix!
-Use their store locator to find pie shells near you or their gluten-free product locator to find the GF crust.
+Use their product locator to find these pie shells near you or their gluten-free product locator to find the GF crust.

 Wholly Wholesome Vegan Pie Crusts: